 Mining Is a Dirty Business

 Even modern mines that use the most environmentally responsible technologies to extract ores from the earth still cause a lot more environmental harm than recycling does.
 Even the cleanest of mines produce thermal pollution that warms the temperatures in surrounding watersheds.
-Mines produce byproducts that pile up and pollute surrounding soil.
+Mines produce byproducts that pile up and pollute the surrounding soil.
 They also burn diesel and other petroleum-based fuels that pollute the air.

 Although recycling processes are not 100% pollution-free, they are far cleaner than mining.
-Refining gold and other precious metals releases some thermal energy (heat) into the air.
+Refining gold and other precious metals release some thermal energy (heat) into the air.
 In addition, small amounts of some chemicals in the form of gas can be released into the atmosphere, even though a modern precious metals refinery like ours employs the most advanced equipment to keep those emissions to a minimum.

 And then we come to some other compelling reasons why recycled gold does less harm to the world than mined gold does.
 One of the biggest is that underage, abused miners are not employed to recycle gold, as they are to mine gold.
 Another is that companies that refine precious metals, like ours, are not owned or operated by criminal cartels or corrupt foreign governments, as gold mines sometimes are in third-world countries.